 There are many great things to do in Grapevine, including shopping and dining in the Main Street Historic District, winery tasting tours, a visit to Nash Farm, or a family excursion to SEA LIFE Grapevine Aquarium or Legoland.
 Of course, no visit to Grapevine would be complete without a stop at Grapevine Main and its stunning boutique hotel, Hotel Vin as well as Harvest Hall, a fun food and entertainment experience with seven kitchens, two bars, and a venue for live entertainment.

-The annual GrapeFest - A Texas Wine Experience is held in Grapevine every year in September.
-In 2020, GrapeFest will be held from September 17 through September 20.
-The largest wine festival in the Southwest, GrapeFest hosts wine tastings, live entertainment, food and art vendors, and a tennis classic.
+The annual GrapeFest® - A Texas Wine Experience is held in Grapevine every September.
+GrapeFest is the largest wine festival in the Southwest and hosts wine tastings, live entertainment, food and art vendors, and a tennis classic.

 There are many great places to eat in Grapevine along the Main Street Historic District as well as the surrounding area.
 From the famous Tex-Mex inspired fare at Tommy Tamale to the world-famous sandwiches at Weinberger's Deli to foodie gems such as Chez Fabian, Mac's on Main, Esparza's and Tolbert's Chili Parlor, Grapevine offers 200 restaurants and bars.
 The city's newest gastro destination, Harvest Hall features seven globally inspired kitchens and two bars with artisan food, from Latin street food to Vietnamese to burgers, biscuits and baklava.

 Grapevine, Texas offers 20 hotels with more than 7,000 guest rooms and suites throughout the city.
 From the large Gaylord Texan to the family-friendly Great Wolf Lodge, to numerous budget hotels, Grapevine offers accommodations for every style and budget.